MOA 185 - Medical Front Office Procedures » Fall 2021 » Midterm Exam

 In a letter, the continuation line includes::

-A. your name and the date of the letter.
+A. the physician's name and the date of the letter.

 B. name of the recipient and the date of the letter.